zeroqn/woss/docs/vm-steps-commit-and-verify-design.md

 ## How to commit?

-We hash all the elements list in the above two parts to get a single hash, that's the vm commitment.
+We hash all the elements listed in the above two parts to get a single hash, that's the vm commitment.

 ```pseudocode
 let mut hasher = blake2b_hasher();